 - Repiping with a proper cleanout and vent before the pump

 - Insulating the horizontal portions

-This is an example of a drain properly pitched, insulated, trapped and vented with a system and secondary pan switch installed.
-Two things I do notice on this one is the pan doesn't look like it overlaps 3″ at the top of the unit, The cleanout would be better right above the trap and I can't tell what's supporting this drain to ensure the pitch stays correct.
+This is an example of a drain properly pitched, insulated, trapped, and vented with a system and secondary pan switch installed.
+Two things I do notice on this one is that the pan doesn't look like it overlaps 3″ at the top of the unit, The cleanout would be better right above the trap, and I can't tell what's supporting this drain to ensure the pitch stays correct.

 It's amazing how much there is to the simple, humble condensate drain.